The Evolution of Smart Watches: From Fila to Advanced Health Monitoring Devices

 The future of wearable health tech looks bright.
 We'll likely see devices become more part of healthcare systems.
 Doctors might start prescribing wearables as part of treatment plans.

 We might also see more connection with other health tech.
-Wearables could work with smart home devices for better monitoring.
+Wearables could work with smart home devices for better health monitoring.

 Challenges and Opportunities for Startups and Established Players